23 Cloud microphysics

 \[ \begin{align} \nabla\times\mathbf{v} &= \frac{v_\theta}{r}\mathbf{e}_\phi + \frac{v_\phi}{r\tan\left(\theta\right)}\mathbf{e}_r - \frac{v_\phi}{r}\mathbf{e}_\theta + \mathbf{e}_r\frac{1}{r}\frac{\partial v_\phi}{\partial\theta} - \mathbf{e}_\theta\frac{\partial v_\phi}{\partial r} + \mathbf{e}_\phi\left(\frac{\partial v_\theta}{\partial r} - \frac{1}{r}\frac{\partial v_r}{\partial\theta}\right). \end{align} \]

-With $v_\phi = 0$ it follows from this
+With $v_\phi = 0$, it follows that

 \[ \begin{align} \zetabi = \nabla\times\mathbf{v} &= \frac{v_\theta}{r}\mathbf{e}_\phi + \mathbf{e}_\phi\left(\frac{\partial v_\theta}{\partial r} - \frac{1}{r}\frac{\partial v_r}{\partial\theta}\right) = \mathbf{e}_\phi\left(\frac{\partial v_\theta}{\partial r} - \frac{1}{r}\frac{\partial v_r}{\partial\theta} + \frac{v_\theta}{r}\right). \end{align} \]

-If you insert the equations (23.26) - (23.27) here, you get
+Inserting the equations (23.26) - (23.27) here, one obtains

 \[ \begin{align} \zetabi &= \nabla\times\mathbf{v} = \mathbf{e}_\phi\left(\frac{1}{r\sin\left(\theta\right)}\frac{\partial^2\psi}{\partial r^2} - \frac{1}{r^2\sin\left(\theta\right)}\frac{\partial\psi}{\partial r} - \frac{\cos\left(\theta\right)}{r^3\sin\left(\theta\right)^2}\frac{\partial\psi}{\partial\theta} + \frac{1}{r^3\sin\left(\theta\right)}\frac{\partial^2\psi}{\partial\theta^2} + \frac{1}{r^2\sin\left(\theta\right)}\frac{\partial\psi}{\partial r}\right)\nonumber\\ &= \mathbf{e}_\phi\left(\frac{1}{r\sin\left(\theta\right)}\frac{\partial^2\psi}{\partial r^2} - \frac{\cos\left(\theta\right)}{r^3\sin\left(\theta\right)^2}\frac{\partial\psi}{\partial\theta} + \frac{1}{r^3\sin\left(\theta\right)}\frac{\partial^2\psi}{\partial\theta^2}\right)\nonumber\\ &= \frac{\mathbf{e}_\phi}{r\sin\left(\theta\right)}\left(\frac{\partial^2\psi}{\partial r^2} - \frac{\cos\left(\theta\right)}{r^2\sin\left(\theta\right)}\frac{\partial\psi}{\partial\theta} + \frac{1}{r^2}\frac{\partial^2\psi}{\partial\theta^2}\right)\nonumber\\ &= \frac{\mathbf{e}_\phi}{r\sin\left(\theta\right)}\left[\frac{\partial^2}{\partial r^2} + \frac{\sin\left(\theta\right)}{r^2}\frac{\partial}{\partial\theta}\left(\frac{1}{\sin\left(\theta\right)}\frac{\partial}{\partial\theta}\right)\right]\psi \equiv \frac{\mathbf{e}_\phi}{r\sin\left(\theta\right)}E^2\psi \end{align} \]